makerportal/1_54in_epaper/README.md

     git clone https://github.com/makerportal/solar-char

 <a id="wiring"></a>
-# - Wiring Diagram for 1.54in e-Paper Interfacing with Arduino Uno -
+# - Wiring the 1.54in e-Paper Display to Arduino Uno -
 We are wiring the 1.54in e-Paper display via SPI on the Arduino Uno board: